scala/docs.scala-lang/_sips/sips/2022-02-25-pattern-matching-with-named-fields.md

 ## Motivation

-An readable, extendible, and intuitive way to deconstruct case classes in pattern matching.
+An readable, extensible, and intuitive way to deconstruct case classes in pattern matching.

 Link to work in progress implementation lives here: https://github.com/Jentsch/dotty